vliviu/NHESS_GeosciencePaper/README.md

   o Arias intensity (Ia),

-  o R-> refers to the distance from the earthquake source to the site of interest, expressed in kilometers
+  o R-> refers to the distance from the earthquake source to the site of interest, expressed in kilometers, logR=log(R)

   o acceleration response spectrum (Sa), and